Trade Support Loans

 It’s your loan so you choose how to spend the money.
 You could use the loan to cover living expenses, buy work equipment like tools or boots, or save your payments to buy a car.
 Whatever you do, remember you will have to pay the money back.

 How do I pay the loan back?

-You will start repaying your Trade Support Loan once you have reached the compulsory repayment threshold of $47,014 (for 2021-22).
+You will start repaying your Trade Support Loan once you have reached the compulsory repayment threshold of $51,550 (from July 1, 2023).
 Repayments are made through the income tax system (like a university HELP loan).

 Payments are made in monthly instalments in arrears and Australian Apprentices apply and may then opt in every six months for a further six instalments.

 If you would like to pay back your loan earlier, you will need to contact the Australian Tax Office (ATO).

 How do I get a Trade Support Loan?